en

 Image of a new Austrian ID with QR

 The numerous existing barcode formats add to the complexity.
-While this discussion focuses on the seven most prevalent types found in ID documents, even they can have sub-variations.
-The vast array of barcodes, each with its unique characteristics and requirements, demands a versatile and adaptable barcode reading technology.
+While this article focuses on the seven most prevalent barcode types, even they can have sub-variations.

 Regula Document Reader SDK is an example of such a solution.

-• Regula Document Reader SDK processes barcodes from various sources, including photographs, scans, and real-time video streams.
+• Regula processes barcodes from various sources, including photographs, scans, and real-time video streams.

 • Its barcode reading technology is equipped to scan barcodes in documents under a wide range of conditions.
 It’s designed to handle all types of barcodes, even when they are inverted or captured in low light.